peterjc/thapbi-pict/docs/negatives.rst

 may be more appropriate.

-During the read preparation step, the ``-n`` or ``--negctrls`` argument gives the filename stems of any negative controls.
-For example, with a consistent prefix you might use something like ``-n CTRL*.fastq.gz`` for this.
-Control samples are processed first, and if any non-spike-in sequences are found above the minimum absolute abundance threshold, the threshold is raised to that level for the other samples on that plate.
-This assumes if you have multiple 96-well plates, or other logical groups, their raw FASTQ files are separated into a separate sub-folder per plate.

-For example, if running with the default minimum abundance threshold of 100, and a negative control contains a biological sequence at abundance 136, then the threshold for the non-control samples in that folder is raised to 136.

-If you have no spike-in controls, then any sequences in the negative controls can raise the threshold - regardless of what they may or may not match in the reference database.
+During the read preparation step, the ``-n`` or ``--negctrls`` argument gives the filename stems of any negative controls to use to potentially increase the absolute abundance threshold.
+If you have no spike-in controls, then any sequences in these negative controls can raise the threshold - regardless of what they may or may not match in the reference database.

 Minimum Fractional Abundance Threshold
 --------------------------------------